Healing the Wounded Feminine Include 5 Transformational Steps

 5. Heal generational trauma

-Generational patterns are the beliefs, behaviours, and attitudes we pass down from generation to generation.
-They can be positive or negative, but they can also be harmful, especially when they reinforce harmful stereotypes about women.
+Generational patterns refer to the beliefs, behaviours, and attitudes that we pass down from one generation to the next.
+They can be positive or negative, but they can also be harmful, especially when they reinforce dangerous stereotypes about women.
 Generations pass down wounded masculine and feminine energy.

 The first step to unlearning generational patterns is to become aware of them.
 What beliefs, behaviours, and attitudes did you learn from your parents, grandparents, or other caregivers?
 How are these patterns affecting your life today?